hlynch/Biometry2020/docs/Week-9-lecture.md

 <img src="Week-9-lecture_files/figure-html/unnamed-chunk-12-1.png" width="288" />

-Now, if we fit a regression, which explains the mean behavior of the data using two parameters, e.g., $Y \sim \mathrm{N}(\beta_0 + \beta_1 X, \sigma^2)$, we have explained even more of the variation in our data (again, there are three total parameters, but only two that describe the mean).
-But still not all of the variation, as the regression line doesn't match up with every point specifically.
-This means there is still **residual variation**.
+Now, we might be able to explain more of this variation in the data if we add a covariate to the mean, so as to allow the mean to vary.
+This will "capture" some of the variability in the data and will leave less unexplained variation to be assigned to $\sigma$.
+There are three total parameters in this more complicated model, two that describe the mean and one to describe the **residual variation**.
+(The parameter $\sigma^2$ is playing the same role in the model as before, but because we hope that at least some of the variation is explained by the covariate, we now refer to whats left as **residual variation**.)

 ```r